How to (Finally) Get Your Fitness Startup Off the Ground

 Find a cofounder who balances your strengths and weaknesses.

 There are many benefits to starting a business with a partner rather than going solo – particularly if you manage to find someone who balances both your skill-set and your temperament.
 Camille Roegiers de Silva and Alexandra Vanthournout are the women behind London’s chicest activewear e-boutique, Fashercise, a business they’ve successfully scaled together, they say, because of their complementary personalities.
 “While Cam’s more likely to stress about a situation, I might approach it more calmly.
 We balance each other out really well in both temperament and skills.
 I look after the content side of the company while she’s more of the business,” explained Alexandra, who was a fashion blogger before launching the fitness venture.

+There are sites established to help you find a cofounder, such as FounderDating.com, and startup events on Meetup, and Startup Grind are both great places to find a potential business partner.
 However, don’t just limit yourself to the entrepreneurship crowd; events within your specific industry are also a great meeting place, as is your current office – which the Love Goodly’s founders discovered.
 “Justine and I met at a start-up in the eco ecommerce space in which she cofounded,” Katie explained, adding that shared values are important.
 “We worked together and stayed friends ever since.
 Trust, inspiration, and respect are key factors in choosing a cofounder.
 Being able to be yourself, express your own opinions, and to be heard is very important as well.
 Having someone you can have a little fun with or laugh with doesn’t hurt either.”

 Leverage your network.